PayThePizzo/Data-Structures-and-Algorithms/Theory/6 - Table/3 - OPEN ADDRESSING.md

 ## Analysis of Open Addressing

-We will utilize some assumptions:
+We will use the following assumptions:
-* Uniform hashing
+1. Simple Uniform Hashing
-* No deletions
+2. No deletions

-The load factor `0 <= alpha <= 1` because we only have the cells in our table.
+The analysis will be done in terms of load factor $0 \leq alpha \leq 1$ because we only have the cells in our table.
+Otherwise, we would have an overflow.

 ### Theorem - Unsuccessful Search
 Given an open addressing hash table, with `alpha < 1`, the average count of probes is `1/(1-alpha)`